oobabooga/text-generation-webui/README.md

 The third line assumes that you have an NVIDIA GPU.

 * If you have an AMD GPU, you should install the ROCm version of pytorch instead.
-* If you are running in CPU mode, you just need the standard pytorch and should replace the command with this one:
+* If you are running in CPU mode, you just need the standard pytorch and should replace the third command with this one:

 ```
 conda install pytorch torchvision torchaudio git -c pytorch